While the debate between savings and value has been going on for some time in procurement, we’re seeing signs of a tipping point toward value.

 Rise of Procurement Technology and Automation

-As the procurement tools become more powerful through processing advances, IoT, Blockchain, etc., they will be able to increasingly identify and capture the savings from negotiation, spend analysis, contract review, spend leverage and more - the once bread-and-butter of the “traditional” procurement approach.
+As the procurement tools become more powerful through processing advances, IoT, Blockchain, etc., they will be able to increasingly identify and capture the savings from negotiation, spend analytics, contract review, spend leverage and more - the once bread-and-butter of the “traditional” procurement approach.

-Good luck trying to analyze 10,000 supplier contracts for Purchase Price Variance(PPV) faster than your automated spend analysis platform.
+Good luck trying to analyze 10,000 supplier contracts for Purchase Price Variance(PPV) faster than your automated spend analytics platform.
 As one of the speakers at a recent eWorld said, “When you Combine data with processing power - You get opportunity”.

 Assuming this trend will continue (and that is a pretty safe assumption), it is going to free up procurement resources to focus more on creating value that is less obviously quantifiable.
 Many recent thought leaders have focused on the need for best-in-class procurement teams to dig deep into their ability to sell, manage and interact with stakeholders inside and outside your organization.
 That is one place where computers will never replace humans.
 Look instead for a renewed focus on the need for best-in-class procurement teams to create more value to the organizations in the future.